WE ARE HIRING!

 - 500+ bioinformatics software packages installed and ready to use

-- Specialized data analysis solutions, Bina & Galaxy, are available.
+- Specialized data analysis solution, Galaxy, available to users.
 Inquire for ongoing pilot programs.

 "Bioinformatics-as-a-Service (BaaS)": consulting for hands-on help

 - Payable on an hourly basis

 - We support analysis for common NGS data types such as RNASeq, ChIPSeq, MethylSeq, Whole Genome/Whole Exome Seq, CancerSeq, and Microbiome, we also support new data types like Hi-C, and ATAC-Seq.

 - Consulting services leverages best-practices and cutting-edge methodologies developed by Stanford Center for Genomics and Personalized Medicine core bioinformatics team's work with various large scale projects such as ENCODE, CIRM Center for Excellence in Stem Cell Genomics, Clinical Genomics Service and VA Million Veteran Program.

 Google Cloud Gateway: for scale out computing